uzsito/attach-hexa/README.md

 ![rpm_simulation](graphics/header.jpg)

 On most motherboards headers, TACH pin is pulled high (+10-12V) by default, using internal pullup resistor.
 As the connected fan turns, it's own built-in electronics (hall-effect sensor, transistor) pulls the TACH line to GND twice in every revolution.
 This results in a square-wave with a certain period, which is proportional to the fan's rotation speed.
 So if we would like to reproduce this, we have to pull that pin low at a specified rate.
 Arduino and similar microcontrollers can do that easily from code.
+The following schematic represents square-wave generation on channel 1:

 ![channel](graphics/channel.jpg)